-Yes, the inactivated influenza vaccine (injection) can be given at the same time or any time before or after other inactivated or live vaccines.
+Yes, you can get the inactivated influenza vaccine (injection) at the same time or any time before or after other inactivated or live vaccines.

 If you’ve already donated blood, you don’t have to wait to get the influenza vaccine.

 It takes about 2 weeks after getting the vaccine to be protected from influenza.
 You can be protected for up to 1 year.
-The vaccine won’t protect you from colds or other respiratory illness that’s not caused by influenza.
+The vaccine won’t protect you from colds or other respiratory (lung and breathing system) illnesses that aren't caused by influenza.

 Research shows that the vaccine can lower: